Eating at the Biltmore With Kids: Visiting the Biltmore with Kids Pt. 3

 As you can imagine, when we’re traveling with children we are interested in saving money where we can.
 We are equally interested in keeping kids’ blood sugar levels up at happy level.
-(Keenly interested in both those things…) We’ve already talked about how to save money on Biltmore tickets and when to arrive; here is how we fed everyone during our visit.
+(Keenly interested in both those things…) We’ve already talked about how to save money on Biltmore tickets and when to arrive; this is what we did for eating at the Biltmore with kids.

 In the main house complex there is an outdoor courtyard with tables and chairs; it is surrounded by multiple small cafés from which to order food and coffee, as well as a sit-down restaurant.
 As you might expect, the menus are not exactly bargain priced, but if you’re in need of some caffeine (as we were) or a little pick-me-up, the courtyard is a great spot to rest your legs and recharge.
 Given that we suspected food options would be pricey and we were feeding a crowd, we packed our lunch.
 If you do pack a picnic, you can’t eat your food in the café courtyard (picky, picky), but you are allowed to picnic in most areas around the house (though there are no picnic areas provided).
 Also don’t plan on carting your lunch with you on the house tour — food and drink are not allowed in the house, and they do check your bags!